ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 Further limitations for the Hardware Firewall (Shared) include:

-* Not available for 10Gb servers
-* Maximum of 79 firewall rules per shared Hardware Firewall
 * Portable subnets are not protected
 * Not available for 10Gb servers
 * Maximum of 79 firewall rules per Hardware Firewall (Shared)